Undergraduate Course: Translation from Japanese to English (ASST10148)

 In the first semester, the work will consist of a series of tasks in translating from Japanese to English.
 Students will also have the opportunity to consider theoretical and practical implications of translation and to practise advanced grammatical analysis.
 This will be done through class discussion of the tasks assigned.

-During the second semester, the focus will be on the translation of specific types of text.
+During the second semester, there will be fortnightly 2-hour seminars focusing on the translation of specific types of text, such as newspaper articles and other media-based texts; works of contemporary fiction; academic texts; etc.

 Semester 1 work will focus on the course textbook, Hasegawa, Y. (2012) The Routledge Course in Japanese Translation, London and New York: Routledge.

-Students will be assigned weekly readings from the textbook working through the topics covered, e.g., kinds of meaning, discourse genre, understanding the source text, translation techniques, learning from the discipline of translation studies, etc. The readings will be followed up by related practical translation exercises and discussion.
+Students will be assigned weekly readings on the topics covered in the textbook, e.g., kinds of meaning, discourse genre, understanding the source text, translation techniques, learning from the discipline of translation studies, etc. The readings will be followed up by related practical translation exercises and discussion in class.
 These exercises will aim to enable students to acquire and apply a linguistic and sociocultural knowledge of both Japanese and English, by considering how they have read and understood each part of the text, examining particular grammar points and idiomatic expressions and comparing approaches to producing a convincing equivalent as their target text in English.

 During semester 1, there will be at least one formative assessment session in which students will work in groups on an assigned translation exercise relating to a specific topic, then report informally to the whole class.
-They will be asked to identify what particular difficulties the topic poses for the translator, to suggest strategies to address these difficulties, and to demonstrate and discuss what they learned from the translation exercise using examples from their group's target text.
+They will be asked to identify particular difficulties the topic poses for the translator and strategies to address these difficulties, and to demonstrate what they learned from the translation exercise using examples from their group's target text.

 Entry Requirements (not applicable to Visiting Students)